Congenital rubella syndrome: Management

 Infants with known rubella exposure during pregnancy or those with a confirmed or suspected infection should receive close follow-up and supportive care.
 There are no medications or antivirals that will shorten the clinical course of the virus.
-Only those with immunity to rubella should have contact with infected infants, as they can shed viral particles in their respiratory secretions though 1 year of age (unless they test with repeated negative viral cultures at age 3 months).
+Only those with immunity to rubella should have contact with infected infants, as they can shed viral particles in their respiratory secretions through 1 year of age (unless they test with repeated negative viral cultures at age 3 months).
 Many infants can be born with multiple birth defects that require multidisciplinary management and interventions based on clinical manifestations.
-Often times these infants will require extended period or life-long follow up with medical specialists.
+Often, these infants will require an extended period or lifelong follow-up with medical specialists.
+Early diagnosis of congenital rubella syndrome is important for planning future medical care and educational placement.

-Auditory Care
+Auditory care

 Many infants with CRS may be born with sensorineural deafness and thus should undergo a newborn hearing evaluation.
-Hearing loss may not be apparent at birth and thus requires close auditory follow up.
+Hearing loss may not be apparent at birth and thus requires close auditory follow-up.
 Infants with confirmed hearing impairment may require hearing aids and may benefit from an early intervention program.

-Ophthalmologic Care
+Ophthalmologic care

-Eye abnormalities including cataracts, infantile glaucoma and retinopathy are common in infants born with CRS.
+Eye abnormalities, including cataracts, infantile glaucoma, and retinopathy, are common in infants born with CRS.
 Infants should undergo eye examinations after birth and during early childhood.
-Those with congenital eye defects require care from a pediatric ophthalmologist for specialized care and follow up.
+Those with congenital eye defects require care from a pediatric ophthalmologist for specialized care and follow-up.

-Cardiac Care
+Cardiac care

-Congenital cardiac anomalies including pulmonary artery stenosis and patent ductus arteriosus can be seen in infants with CRS.
-Infants should undergo cardiac evaluation soon after birth and those with confirmed cardiac lesions will require specialized care with a pediatric cardiologist for any interventions and follow-up care.
+Congenital cardiac anomalies, including pulmonary artery stenosis and patent ductus arteriosus, can be seen in infants with CRS.
+Infants should undergo cardiac evaluation soon after birth, and those with confirmed cardiac lesions will require specialized care with a pediatric cardiologist for any interventions and follow-up care.